 (1) Excludes shares that may be issued to the underwriters pursuant to their option to purchase additional shares.
-If the underwriters exercise their option to purchase additional shares in full, the total number of shares of common stock offered will be 12,650,000, of which 9,775,000 will be offered by us and 2,875,000 will be offered by the selling shareholders, and the total number of shares of our common stock outstanding after this offering will be 75,908,226.
+If the underwriters exercise their option to purchase additional shares in full, the total number of shares of common stock offered will be 9,775,000, and the total number of shares of our common stock outstanding after this offering will be 75,908,226.
 We had 66,133,226 shares of our common stock outstanding at June 30, 2006.